 Now, on to the steps of the process!

-Each time you do research, you start by choosing a topic, sometimes called a research question.
+Each time you do research, you always start by choosing a topic.
 The topic is what you want to research; what you want to know more about.
-It can be something as simple as "What is the capital city of Sudan?", or something complex, like "What effect does branding have on purchasing decisions among teenagers?"
+It can be something as simple as "Who was Leonardo Da Vinci?", or something complex, like "What role does colonialism play in William Shakespeare's The Tempest?"
 The topic is the question that you want to answer.

 Creating a research plan is the next step of the research process.
-It starts immediately after you've decided on a topic.
+It starts immediately after you've chosen a topic.

 When you create a research plan, you're doing two things:

-To help you create your own research plan, the Library has put together a step-by-step guide on the Creating a Research Plan page.
+To help you create you're own research plan, the Library has put together a step-by-step guide on the Creating a Research Plan page.

-The "final" step in the research process is possibly also the trickiest.
+The "final" step is the research process is possibly also the trickiest part of the research process.
 In this step, you need to take the sources of information that you've found and figure out if they are reliable, useful and appropriate for your research.

-To help you with evaluate sources, the library has put together the Evaluating Information page.
+To help you with evaluate sources, the library has put together the Evaluating Information page in this guide.